nicholasdille/container-slides/160_gitlab_ci/240_registries/exercise.md

 # Registries

+We will learn how to push the container image to the internal container registry.

 !!! tip "Goal"
     Learn how to...

+    - use the predefined variables for the GitLab container registry
     - authenticate to the GitLab container registry
     - push a container image to the registry

 ## Task: Push a container image

-GitLab include a container registry.
-In this task you will push a container image to the registry.
 If the container registry is enabled, GitLab automatically provides predefined variables to access and authenticate to the registry:

 - `$CI_REGISTRY`: The registry URL
 - `$CI_REGISTRY_IMAGE`: The registry URL with the project name